April 23, 2020

-So that students may plan their work for each semester, instructors should provide at an early class meeting a syllabus stating the goals of the course and its requirements, e.g., the number of tests and papers and the attendance policy of the instructor, and give reasonable advance notice of dates when requirements are to be fulfilled.
-The instructor should respect grace periods in scheduling assignments.
-(See section 1.1.7.)
+So that students may plan their work for each semester, instructors should provide at an early class meeting a syllabus clearly stating the goals of the course and its requirements.
+The syllabus should specify the attendance policy of the instructor, and the number and anticipated due dates of major tests, papers

 The instructor should explain how final grades will be determined, specifying the relative value of performance on the final examination, papers, tests, etc. The instructor should also explain to what degree the final grade will be influenced by participation in class discussion, class attendance, and the like.
 The instructor should include the policy on late work (See section 1.1.12.), a policy on academic honesty and a statement on accommodations for students with disabilities.
 In making assignments, instructors will have in mind the accessibility of materials or equipment.